 10 Data Science Breakthroughs That Solve Business Problems

 Let’s be honest, being a data scientist is hard.
-A data scientist is expected to be capable in computer programming and have a deep knowledge in statistics and machine learning, the latter being an active research field.
-This means that the tools that are being used by data scientists are ever-changing and evolving.
-Keeping up to date and making the most out of the tools requires time and expertise.
-Furthermore, one has to adjust the existing tools to one’s own needs all while often needing to develop new ones from scratch.
-With our data science breakthroughs, we are doing this hard work for you, leaving you the most important task: being curious about your enterprise and how you can improve your business.
-In the following points we will review some of the innovative capabilities of our platform:
+A data scientist needs to be capable in computer programming and have deep knowledge in statistics and machine learning, the latter being an active research field.
+This means that the tools used by data scientists are ever-changing and evolving.
+Keeping up to date with every Data science combines statistics, computer science, scientific methods, and business knowledge to analyze, model, and predict using data.
+The data science toolkit can be used… breakthrough and making the most out of the tools requires time and expertise.

 1. Automated merging of numerous data sources

 Companies typically store different information on their customers on different tables.
 For example, one table holds static information such as gender, address, age, etc., while the other has information regarding actions their customers took in the past.

 Extracting information from various tables where the amount of data on specific customers can vary demands experience in data handling libraries (e.g., pandas).
 It’s also very, very time-consuming.
 With our platform, joining tables is as easy as clicking a button.

 2. Missing data imputations by autoencoders

 Many datasets contain missing values.
 Some algorithms tolerate missing values, and the fact that a value is missing might prove informative.
 However, imputing missing values is often necessary and sometimes valuable on its own.

 One way of dealing with missing data is to drop samples that contain a missing value.
 Unfortunately, this has the disadvantageous consequence of losing data.
 Another straightforward method is using the mean (or the most frequent value, in case of categorical features).
 But doing so discards possible interaction between the features and is suboptimal.